deft-ui/rust-skia/skia-safe/README.md

 Usually when Skia is used on **Windows**, the file `icudtl.dat` must be available in your executable's directory.
 But if this default feature is enabled, the `icudtl.dat` file is directly embedded in Rust and is automatically initialized before any of the `textlayout` features are used.

 If this feature is disabled, the `icudtl.dat` file needs to be copied from the build's output directory to the executable's directory.
-If your executable directory is writable, this can be done by calling the function `skia_safe::icu::init()` before the `skia_safe::textlayout` module is used.
+If your executable directory is writable, this can be done by calling the function `deft_skia_safe::icu::init()` before the `deft_skia_safe::textlayout` module is used.

 The output directory is displayed when skia-bindings is compiled with `cargo build -vv | grep "ninja: Entering directory"`,